ElectricRCAircraftGuy/eRCaGuy_backup/README.md

 Newest on _TOP_:

+1. [ ] Use date-named log *dir* instead of *file*.
+Copy all 3 config files and even the backup script itself into this dir as part of the log files at the time of back up.
+This way, all script files and contents are present in case I need to look at the include or exclude list or track down something in particular in the script at the time of backup.
 1. [ ] Get my log files to show **all files**, instead of just _folders_, during dry runs.
 After a dry-run you can then modify the script to ask if the user would like to go straight into a real run.
 Use the dry-run logs of all files as the **means** of piping files to back up **to** the 16 or so rsync threads (described below).
 1. [ ] Figure out how to make the rsync `--dry-run` show files which are going to be deleted!
     1. See my comment here: https://askubuntu.com/questions/706903/get-a-list-of-deleted-files-from-rsync#comment2544333_1304570